rnerell/cypress-userguide/_includes/userguide/DataTransfers.markdown

-Management of Cypress data, including upload to and download from HDFS, has to be done from **dsciu001**.
-The dsciu001 node is configured to have access to other file systems used with Palmetto:
+Management of Cypress data, including upload to and download from HDFS, has to be done from **dsciutil**.
+The dsciutil node is configured to have access to other file systems used with Palmetto:
 - */home*
 - */scratch1*
 - */scratch2*
 - etc.

-You might already have some data stored on those other file systems, so remember: ONLY **dsciu001** is configured to allow you to move data between HDFS and the other file systems mentioned above.
+You might already have some data stored on those other file systems, so remember: ONLY **dsciutil** is configured to allow you to move data between HDFS and the other file systems mentioned above.

 The general syntax for file and directory management on Cypress is as followed: